-This is some information to explain what's in the file to someone who might want to use it Or just for your forgetful, future self
+This is where you should put some information to explain what's in the file to someone who might want to use it - we took some liberties.

 These are the default headers which should hopefully allow the empty analyzer to build You'll add to these later!